Finite elements and moving asymptotes accelerate quantum optimal control -- FEMMA: Results and discussion

-The accuracy and computational efficiency of the FEM approach for solving the single-spin system were evaluated by comparison with the GRAPE method.
-The GRAPE was executed using Spinach v2.8 \cite{hogben2011Spinach}, where step propagators are computed via the reordered Taylor expansion, summing low-order terms to machine precision ($2.22 \times 10^{-16}$ on a 64-bit machine).
-All computations were performed in MATLAB 2023b on a PC equipped with an AMD Ryzen 7840H 8-core processor (base frequency: 3.80 GHz) and 32 GB of RAM.
+The accuracy and computational efficiency of the FEM approach for solving the single-spin system were evaluated.
+The step-by-step propagation method~\cite{khanejaOptimal2005} is adopted as a standard reference, where the control gradient is computed using the AUXMAT.
+This referred method was executed using Spinach v2.8 \cite{hogben2011Spinach}, where step propagators are computed via the reordered Taylor expansion, summing low-order terms to machine precision ($2.22 \times 10^{-16}$ on a 64-bit machine).
+All computations were performed in MATLAB 2025b on a PC equipped with an AMD Ryzen Threadripper PRO 3955WX 16-Cores processor (base frequency: 3.90 GHz) and 256 GB of RAM.
+For benchmarking the speed of the FEM method, MATLAB's parallel pool was disabled to remove the influence of parallel computing.